in28minutes/java-cheat-sheet/README.md

 #### Operator & and |
 - Logical Operators &, | are similar to &&, || except that they don't short ciruit.
 - They execute the second expression even if the result is decided.

+> Certification Tip : While & and | are very rarely used, it is important to understand them from a certification perspective.

 ```
 int j = 10;